-The College of Textiles is able to provide financial assistance to students due to the support of the North Carolina Textile Foundation (NCTF).
+The Wilson College of Textiles is able to provide financial assistance to students due to the support of the North Carolina Textile Foundation (NCTF).
 NCTF was established in December 1942 to aid and promote all types of textile education and research at NC State University in Raleigh, NC.
-One of the most important forms of support provided for the College of Textiles by the Foundation is the scholarships.
-Established by the board of directors in 1980, the program has three components: Centennial Scholars Program, NCTF and NCTF Prestige Scholarships.
+One of the most important forms of support provided for the Wilson College of Textiles by the Foundation is the scholarships.
+Established by the board of directors in 1980, the program has four levels of funding: Centennial Scholars Program, Pioneer Scholars NCTF and NCTF Prestige Scholarships.

-10 new scholars yearly with the highest valued at $95,500 over four years
+Up to 10 new scholars awarded yearly with the highest valued at $95,500 over four years

 The following Centennial Scholarships are annually awarded:

 - ITT Centennial Scholarship – $95,500 over four years